tech explorers, welcome!

 3. Upload the files and folders to the UNIHIKER in /root/upload/PAL/

-4. Configure in the script the WIFI credentials, IoT devices, theme, etc.
+4. Configure the PAL_config.yaml WIFI credentials, IoT devices, theme, etc.

-5. Run the python script PAL_v010.py from the Mind+ terminal or from the UNIHIKER touch interface.
+5. Run the python script python /root/upload/PAL/PAL_v020.py from the Mind+ terminal or from the UNIHIKER touch interface.

 If you enable Auto boot from the Service Toggle menu , the script will run every time the UNIHIKER is restarted.